 Telling someone that you appreciate their work is a great start.
 But we can go a step further.
 Whether it’s on company social media, a purpose-made Microsoft Teams channel, or any other public or employee-facing means, it’s good to be able to highlight employee achievements where everyone can see.

-Encourage peer recognition
+Encourage peer recognition for remote workers

 During employee check-ins, you can use @mentions to call out great work or behaviours that you've seen.
 The person being mentioned gets notified, as does their manager.
 You can also connect mentions to a public Microsoft Teams channel to create a snowball effect.